Cambodia: Party scene shutdown for Norodom Sihanouk’s funeral

 Meanwhile, banks, public institutions and embassies will be closed during the long weekend.

-“All banks will be closed from Friday to Monday according to the directive of the government, but our customers can still access their bank accounts via mobile phone and ATMs.
+“All banks will be closed from Friday to Monday according to the directive of the government, but our customers can still access their bank accounts via mobile phone and ATMs in Cambodia.
 I think that our customers understand this,” In Channy, chief executive and president of Acleda Bank and president of the International Business Chamber, told the Post.

 In contrast, most of the supermarkets, including Lucky and Pencil Supermarket, small shops and markets will open during the weekend.